EdwardGarciaGD/CMPM_121_F25_World_of_Bits/PLAN.md

 - [x] delete everything in main.ts
 - [x] put a basic leaflet map on the screen
 - [x] draw the player's location on the map
-- [ ] draw a rectangle representing one cell on the map
+- [x] draw a circle representing one cell on the map
-- [ ] use loops to draw a whole grid of cells on the map
+- [x] use loops to draw a whole grid of cells on the map
+- [x] Have player grab token and combine with same value tokens
+- [x] Have player be able to drop token value currently in hand to any empty cell